Bobbing Corner services

 Trivia and History

-The service area here is built upon land that was once part of the Bobbing Court Farm, and replaced the Bobbing Court Cottages.
+The service area here is actually located on the former single carriageway section of the A249 Sheppey Way and is built upon land that was once part of the Bobbing Court Farm.

 The site opened in 1999 with McDonald's providing a drive-thru restaurant and Whitbread providing the Bobbing Apple branch of Brewsters and a 40-bed Travel Inn hotel.
 It wasn't until a year later when Margram provided the forecourt under their Petromar name as a Somerfield branded site, with BP providing the fuel.